Etiologic Studies of Age Related Macular Degeneration

 Founding Director of the Ophthalmic Epidemiology and Genetics Service

 of Tufts Medical Center

-Target Population: Individuals with advanced stages of macular degeneration (wet or dry) over age 55 and their spouses, siblings and adult children (with or without AMD).
-Also recruiting individuals without signs of AMD.
+Target Population: Individuals with macular degeneration (wet or dry) and spouses, siblings and adult children (with or without AMD), including age-related and juvenile onset forms of macular degeneration.

 Duration: On-going since 1989.